 The Scrum Guide states that the Product Owner is responsible for maximizing the value of the product resulting from work of the Development Team.
 This work is made transparent on the Product Backlog, and is managed by the Product Owner.
 In order to determine what work is valuable and in what order, the input of stakeholders is obviously needed.
 However, nowhere in the Scrum Guide is it stated that the Product Owner is the sole person responsible for communicating with stakeholders.

-This interpretation of Scrum actually runs counter to what we’re trying to achieve.
+In another example of making an interpretation of Scrum more important than it’s purpose, the idea that only Product Owners interact with stakeholders goes against what Scrum wants to make possible.
 Scrum is built on the experience that product development is a very complex affair.
 Discovering what is needed, and how to best implement it, requires the Scrum Team to work closely with customers, users, and other stakeholders.
 Scrum is a process of ‘collaborative discovery’.
 Starting only with a rough outline of a treasure map, the Scrum Team goes on a journey with stakeholders to identify where the treasure is actually buried.
 This collaborative principle is echoed in the third line of the Agile Manifesto: “Customer collaboration over contract negotiation”.

 When only the Product Owner communicates with stakeholders, the following impediments to Agility are likely to arise: